 An article published today by Ignites discusses the annoying habits of coworkers according to a poll of mutual fund employees.
 Although we’re not all mutual fund employees, the habits pointed out in the survey are the annoying habits you find across all industries.
 The worst of the worst was loud phone conversations.
 A lot of these employees work in jobs where they are on the phones all day or most of the day, so loud conversations of both personal and professional discussions can really interfere with work.
-If your situation reaches the level of a hostile work environment then you should talk to a Fort Worth and Dallas, Texas employment lawyer.
+Can annoying habits become workplace harassment?
+Let’s find out.

 Workplace harassment in Texas